abdulsemiu-atanda/iHeartCoffee/README.md

   - Click `Run` and select `Run app` from dropdown.

 ## Testing
-Unit Tests for components are setup using Jest and can be ran locally using the command below:
+Unit Tests are setup using Jest and can be ran locally using the command below:
   - `$ yarn test`

 ## Project Structure